OpenGov/indexed-set/README.md

 Array Syntax
 ------------
-The Set class implements a number of the standard array syntax, for familiarity
+The Set class implements a number of the standard array methods, for familiarity

 1. indexOf(object)
 2. forEach(iteratorFunction)